ellie-k-nam/lucy_editor/README.md

 - Line numbers and focus line builder.
 - Smart input.
 - Improve performance.
+- Support Javascript AST
+- More complicate AutoComplete for Javascript

 `Lucy_Editor` is not a secondary encapsulation based on `TextField`, but independently implements the layout, drawing, event processing, etc. It is specifically optimized for large texts, providing extremely high performance and fixed some issues of `TextField`.